Dokotta/ComputationalHealthcare/README.md

 - In future it can be used for testing Differential Privacy algorithms for computing aggregate statistics & privacy preserving Machine Learning

 **Please note that this repository does not contains any data, nor do we provide any data.
-You should acquire the datasets on your own from AHRQ and/or other state agencies.**
+You should acquire the datasets on your own from AHRQ or other state agencies.**

 #### Copyright
 Copyright Cornell University 2017; All rights reserved; Please contact us for more information.